hyperledger/iroha-2-docs/src/guide/build.md

 # Build Iroha 2 Client

-After you [installed Iroha](./install.md) from GitHub, follow these instructions to build Iroha 2 client:
+After you have [installed Iroha](./install.md) from GitHub, follow these instructions to build the Iroha 2 client:

 1. [Install the Rust Toolchain](#install-the-rust-toolchain)
 2. [Build Iroha 2 Client](#build-iroha-client)